 How Your Body Uses Fulvic Acid and Humic Acid

-Those nutrients are found in plant foods grown in black, rich soil–if the farmer allows those fields to lie fallow every few years, and if soil amendments are from decomposing organic plant matter–rather than chemicals.
+Those missing nutrients are found in plant foods grown in the black, rich soil of fields that lie fallow every few years and are home to decomposing organic plant matter rather than chemicals.

 In this post: